Healthcare Team

 Clinical Pharmacists

 This team are responsible for managing patients with complex medication regimes, changes in medication following discharge from hospital and a number of long term conditions where optimisation of medication is essential.
+The team also provide clinics to support patients with medication queries including alternatives for out of stock items or alternative formulas when swallowing tablets might be difficult.
+They also run clinics for heart failure and raised blood pressure.

 • Ziad Laklouk